Financial Analysis: Latch (NASDAQ:LTCH) versus Resideo Technologies (NYSE:REZI)

-Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their analyst recommendations, earnings, profitability, risk, dividends, institutional ownership and valuation.
+Latch (NASDAQ:LTCH) and Resideo Technologies (NYSE:REZI) are both mid-cap auto/tires/trucks companies, but which is the superior stock?
+We will contrast the two companies based on the strength of their valuation, analyst recommendations, earnings, risk, institutional ownership, profitability and dividends.

 Earnings and Valuation

-This table compares Resideo Technologies and Latch’s gross revenue, earnings per share and valuation.
+This table compares Latch and Resideo Technologies’ revenue, earnings per share and valuation.

 |Gross Revenue